 We are all experts at our experiences.
 We should consider it an honor when we can help someone with something we have learned along the way.
 Personal evolution should always be at the foundation of your journey.
 By acknowledging your short comings, you will indirectly address many situations your marriage will face.

 We understand that we may not see S.A.M.’s full potential in our lifetime.
 Our hope is that S.A.M.’s mission continues on even after we’re gone.

 Change isn't always bad.
 Sometimes change means we're evolving into something new, something better, something greater.

 Thank you for visiting, we're glad you're here!
 Please make yourself at home.
-Feel free to browse the gallery or take a look at the events page to see what's coming up.
+Take a look at our events page to see what's coming up.
 Reach out to us on our contact page, we would love to connect with you.
 Again, thank you for stopping by.